Adamskoullos/TraderDashboards/README.md

 - [Deployment](#Deployment)
 - [Technologies](#Technologies)

+### Project screen shots to be inserted here

+[Live link](#) | [User guide](#) Project in development, live links will be activated once deployed

 # Project Overview

 TraderDash is a free analysis charting solution using real-time and end of day data for equity traders and investors.
-It is designed to be used in conjunction with an execution platform and aims to provide an informational edge to users that can be be used inline with a traders existing strategy.
+As a standalone product TraderDash can be used in conjunction with an execution platform.
+TraderDash provides an informational edge that can enhance a traders existing strategy.

 ## TraderDash assists in four real world trading and investing processes: